Melbourne level crossings removal

 As Melbourne’s train network is modernised, longer and more frequent trains are planned to be introduced to the network to cater for increased demand.
 Longer and more frequent trains at level crossings will increase delays for road users.

 Level crossings also introduce a ‘conﬂict point’ between rail and road traffic, which creates safety issues.
 Incidents at level crossings, including collisions and signal faults, impact the efficiency and reliability of Melbourne’s transport network.

-This initiative proposes to remove priority level crossings in Melbourne.
-The objective of the initiative is to deliver a more reliable, convenient, productive and safer transport system in Melbourne.
+This proposal proposes to remove priority level crossings in Melbourne.
+The objective of the proposal is to deliver a more reliable, convenient, productive and safer transport system in Melbourne.

 The Victorian Government, through the Level Crossing Removal Authority, has committed to the removal of 75 level crossings across metropolitan Melbourne by 2025.
 In 2019, 30 level crossings had been removed, with planning and early consultation underway for the delivery of the remainder.